varnerlab/CHEME-1800-Computing-Book/unit-1-basics/functions.md

 The critical idea of Memoization: don't do extra work!
 Instead, try to recycle your answers if possible.
 If we've already done the work to compute a value, or run a program, store these values in case you need them again.

-Let's develop one last version of the `fibonacci!()` function to recursively compute the Fibonacci sequence where we use memoization to limit the number of recursive function calls we make:
+Let's develop one last version of the `fibonacci!()` function to recursively compute the Fibonacci sequence where we use memoization to limit the number of recursive function calls we make ({prf:ref}`example-iteration-fibonacci-series-recursive-memoization`):

 ````{prf:example} Recursive mutating memoization Fibonacci sequence